Mar-Issah/JavaScript-Calculator/README.md

 ![JavaScript Calculator](https://res.cloudinary.com/dytnpjxrd/image/upload/v1617240680/My%20Website%20Projects/js_calculator_rb1uvj.png)

-This proj is a Calculator which runs on the web.
+This pro is a Calculator which runs on the web.

 <br>